mercadopago/devsite-docs/plugins_sdks/plugins/woocommerce/instalation.en.md

 >
 > You can use the HTTP protocol while in ‘Testing’ mode and not making real transactions.
 When you go to Production you must have an **SSL certificate** to offer a **secure navigation** that protects your data and those of your customers.
 Once you have it, the path to your online store must respond to the **HTTPS protocol**.

-## Automatic Installation
+## Automatic installation

-### Automatically, from the ‘Plugins’ section of WordPress
+Automatically, from the ‘Plugins’ section of WordPress

 Follow these steps for installation:

-* Go to **Add new** and search for “WooCommerce Mercado Pago” among the WordPress modules offer.
+1) Go to **Add new** and search for “WooCommerce Mercado Pago” among the WordPress modules offer.

-* Click Install and then look for it in the "Installed Plugins" section.
+2) Click Install and then look for it in the "Installed Plugins" section.

-* Activate it to start configuring the module in your store.
+3) Activate it to start configuring the module in your store.

-* Excellent!
+Excellent!
 You will see the module installed in the Plugins section of your administration panel.
 Activate it to be able to adjust the necessary settings in your store.

-## Manual Installation
+## Manual installation

-### Manually, follow these steps for installation:
+Manually, follow these steps for installation:

-* Download the .zip file directly from our Github or from the directory of modules of WordPress.
+1) Download the .zip file directly from our Github or from the directory of modules of WordPress.

 > NOTE
 >